 Spotify is now available for free on smartphones and tablets for the first time, as the music streaming company launches a new service, Spotify Shuffle.

 With mobile Spotify access having previously been limited to paid monthly subscribers, the streaming service has now been opened up to all users on the move.

-While iOS and Android tablet users can now make use of the full, free Spotify experience on their laptop replacements, smartphone owners can make use of the all new Spotify Shuffle without charge.
+While iOS and Android tablet users can now make use of the full, free Spotify experience on their laptop replacements,

 Similar to Spotify Radio, a free mobile service already available to users in the US, Spotify Shuffle lets smartphone users listen to music intersected by adverts.
 Offering shuffled access to an artist’s full back catalogue, the new Shuffle service offers unadulterated access to single musicians at a time.